jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ### Create DMA instances

-Using the labels for the DMAs listed above, we can create three DMA objects.
+We can create three DMA objects using the labels for the DMAs listed above.

 ```python